 FACULTY OF SCIENCE AND ENGINEERING

 UNDERGRADUATE STUDENT HANDBOOK

 YEAR 1 (FHEQ LEVEL 4)

+BSC GEOGRAPHY

-BSC GEOGRAPHY UNDERGRADUATE PROGRAMMES
+UNDERGRADUATE PROGRAMMES

 SUBJECT SPECIFIC

 PART TWO OF TWO

 MODULE AND COURSE STRUCTURE

-2022-23
+2023-24

 DISCLAIMER

 The Faculty of Science and Engineering has made all reasonable efforts to ensure that the information contained within this publication is accurate and up-to-date when published but can accept no responsibility for any errors or omissions.

 The Faculty of Science and Engineering reserves the right to revise, alter or discontinue degree programmes or modules and to amend regulations and procedures at any time, but every effort will be made to notify interested parties.

 It should be noted that not every module listed in this handbook may be available every year, and changes may be made to the details of the modules.
 You are advised to contact the Faculty of Science and Engineering directly if you require further information.

-The 22-23 academic year begins on 19 September 2022
+The 23-24 academic year begins on 25 September 2023

 Full term dates can be found here

-DATES OF 22-23 TERMS
+DATES OF 23-24 TERMS

-19 September 2022 - 16 December 2022
+25 September 2023 - 15 December 2023

-9 January 2023 - 31 March 2023
+8 January 2024 - 22 March 2024

-24 April 2023 - 09 June 2023
+15 April 2024 - 07 June 2024

 SEMESTER 1

-19 September 2022 - 27 January 2023
+25 September 2023 - 29 January 2024

 SEMESTER 2

-30 January 2023 - 09 June 2023
+29 January 2024 - 07 June 2024

 SUMMER

-12 June 2023 - 22 September 2023
+10 June 2024 - 20 September 2024

 IMPORTANT

 Swansea University and the Faculty of Science of Engineering takes any form of academic misconduct very seriously.
 In order to maintain academic integrity and ensure that the quality of an Award from Swansea University is not diminished, it is important to ensure that all students are judged on their ability.
 No student should have an unfair advantage over another as a result of academic misconduct - whether this is in the form of Plagiarism, Collusion or Commissioning.

 It is important that you are aware of the guidelines governing Academic Misconduct within the University/Faculty of Science and Engineering and the possible implications.
 The Faculty of Science and Engineering will not take intent into consideration and in relation to an allegation of academic misconduct - there can be no defence that the offence was committed unintentionally or accidentally.

 Please ensure that you read the University webpages covering the topic - procedural guidance here and further information here.
 You should also read the Faculty Part One handbook fully, in particular the pages that concern Academic Misconduct/Academic Integrity.
-You should also refer to the Faculty of Science and Engineering proof-reading policy and this can be found on the Community HUB on Canvas, under Course Documents.

 Welcome to the Faculty of Science and Engineering!

 Whether you are a new or a returning student, we could not be happier to be on this journey with you.

-This has been a challenging period for everyone.
-The COVID-19 pandemic has prompted a huge change in society as well as how we deliver our programmes at Swansea University and the way in which you study, research, learn and collaborate.
-We have been working hard to make sure you will have or continue to having an excellent experience with us.

-We have further developed some exciting new approaches that I know you will enjoy, both on campus and online, and we cannot wait to share these with you.

-At Swansea University and in the Faculty of Science & Engineering, we believe in working in partnership with students.
+At Swansea University and in the Faculty of Science and Engineering, we believe in working in partnership with students.
 We work hard to break down barriers and value the contribution of everyone.
 Our goal is an inclusive community where everyone is respected, and everyone's contributions are valued.
-Always feel free to talk to academic staff, administrators, and your fellow students - I'm sure you will find many friendly helping hands ready to assist you.
+Always feel free to talk to academic, technical and administrative staff, administrators - I'm sure you will find many friendly helping hands ready to assist you.
+And make the most of living and working alongside your fellow students.
+During your time with us, please learn, create, collaborate, and most of all - enjoy yourself!
+Professor David Smith Pro-Vice-Chancellor and Executive Dean Faculty of Science and Engineering